Danses concertantes (Stravinsky): Ballet productions

 George Balanchine choreographed Danses concertantes for a 1944 production by the Ballet Russe de Monte-Carlo, with sets and costumes by Eugène Berman.
 A second choreography was created by Kenneth MacMillan in 1955 for the Sadler's Wells Theatre Ballet in London, with scenery and costumes by Nicholas Georgiadis.
 A third ballet production was created in 1959 for the San Francisco Ballet, with choreography by Lew Christensen and designs by Tony Duquette.
-Since then, numerous other choreographers have set dancers to Stravinsky's cheerful score.
+Since then, numerous other choreographers have set dances to Stravinsky's score.